 How will the village be constructed?

 Construction will be managed to minimise the impact on nearby residents.
-As the modular homes will be made from shipping containers most of the construction happens before they get to the site.
 A contractor will be appointed who has experience with urban development projects who will adhere to their usual policies for considerate construction and communication with local residents.
 A Construction Management Plan will ensure that activities which have the potential to cause nuisance, such as traffic and access management, construction work hours, noise and dust are managed.

 I live nearby, will I be affected?

 The amenity of existing residents has been considered as part of the proposals.
 This includes consideration of the potential for overlooking, noise impact, onsite security and management, and access and servicing.
 This includes consideration of the potential for overlooking, noise impact, onsite security and management, and access and servicing.